Barbados: English settlement in the 17th century

 The first English ship, which had arrived on 14 May 1625, was captained by John Powell.
 The first settlement began on 17 February 1627, near what is now Holetown (formerly Jamestown, after King James I of England), by a group led by John Powell's younger brother, Henry, consisting of 80 settlers and 10 English indentured labourers.
-Some sources state that some Africans were amongst these first settlers.
+Some sources state that some Africans were among these first settlers.

 The settlement was established as a proprietary colony and funded by Sir William Courten, a City of London merchant who acquired the title to Barbados and several other islands.
 The first colonists were actually tenants, and much of the profits of their labour returned to Courten and his company.
 Courten's title was later transferred to James Hay, 1st Earl of Carlisle, in what was called the "Great Barbados Robbery".
 Carlisle then chose as governor Henry Powell, who established the House of Assembly in 1639, in an effort to appease the planters, who might otherwise have opposed his controversial appointment.

-In the period 1640–1660, the West Indies attracted over two-thirds of the total number of English emigrants to the Americas.
+In the period 1640–1660, the West Indies attracted more than two-thirds of the total number of English emigrants to the Americas.
 By 1650, there were 44,000 settlers in the West Indies, as compared to 12,000 on the Chesapeake and 23,000 in New England.
 Most English arrivals were indentured.
 After five years of labour, they were given "freedom dues" of about £10, usually in goods.
 Before the mid-1630s, they also received 5 to 10 acre of land, but after that time the island filled and there was no more free land.
 During the Cromwellian era (1650s) this included a large number of prisoners-of-war, vagrants and people who were illicitly kidnapped, who were forcibly transported to the island and sold as servants.
 These last two groups were predominantly Irish, as several thousand were infamously rounded up by English merchants and sold into servitude in Barbados and other Caribbean islands during this period, a practice that came to be known as being Barbadosed.
-Cultivation of tobacco, cotton, ginger and indigo was thus handled primarily by European indentured labour until the start of the sugar cane industry in the 1640s and the growing reliance on and importation of African slaves.
+Cultivation of sugar was thus handled primarily by European indentured labour until it became difficult to bring more indentured servants from England.

 Parish registers from the 1650s show that, for the white population, there were four times as many deaths as marriages.
 The mainstay of the infant colony's economy was the growth export of tobacco, but tobacco prices eventually fell in the 1630s as Chesapeake production expanded.